Table of Contents

 Now, when the world cannot turn any stranger in 2021, I was forced to make a choice for my life — continue to run in the hamster wheel with some carrots dangling in front of me (promotion, performance review, raises, <insert the incentive of your choice>), or jump off of the wheel.
 Be bound by the constraints dictated by my employer, or seek my own personal freedom.
 Continue down a steady path that was set long ago, or dare to steer into the unknown.

 I chose the latter.
-I chose it not only because I was dissatisfied with my working engagement, but because I realized the only that truly mattered is what I make out of my life in this short transient life.
-And I believe many people have chosen the same as well.
+I chose it not only because I was dissatisfied with my working engagement, but because I realize the only that truly mattered is what I make out of my life in this short transient life.
+I believe many people have chosen the same as well.

 Welcome to the Great Resignation.